akramsystems/real-time-audio-streaming/README.md

 An agent designed for real-time interaction with a large language model (LLM) using voice.
 This project allows users to stream audio in real-time, process it with speech-to-text (STT) services, and interact with an LLM to receive responses, which can then be converted back to audio using text-to-speech (TTS) services.

+# Notes on Implementation

+- This is my first typescript project and I'm not sure if I'm doing everything correctly. which is why I'm using the native ws module instead of a library like socket.io.
+In the future we may want to consider using a library which might make the sending / recieving and management of messages between our websockets more simple, (they probably have better abstractions than me).

+-  the openai client is sending a request and getting a response where as we could have used the streaming method, which would have been more optimal since we can then stream the audio response from the LLM as the ai generates the text response.

+- we could allow for a more dynamic configuration of the audio stream, i.e. the sample rate, channels, encoding, etc.

+- there are no tests, this is bad so tests are for sure the obvious thing which can ensure the correctness of this code

+- audio files should be stored in a more secure location, i.e. a cloud storage service like AWS S3

 ## Features